 Amy Fetzer is a freelance journalist, author and consultant specialising in sustainability.
 Amy’s goal, through her book ‘Climb the green ladder: make your company and career more sustainable’, is to empower individuals and organisations to make positive choices.

-Rewilding: People are seeking to restore the lost values of nature.
+Rewilding: People are looking to restore the lost values of nature

 '2014 research food knowledge’